 My Story

-I am a recovering lawyer whose passion for advocacy, history, and acknowledging the power of voice has led me to this preservation project.
-Although originally and proudly from Belize, Central America, I have thrived in Graduate Hospital for 15 years.
+I am a lawyer whose passion for advocacy, history, and acknowledging the power of voice has led me to this preservation project.
+Although originally and proudly from Belize, Central America, I have thrived in Graduate Hospital for 17 years.

 I openly acknowledge my role as a gentrifier.
-I have witnessed the devastating impacts of gentrification on the original Black residents, their homes, businesses, their places of worship, parks, community, and their children.
+I have witnessed the devastating impacts of gentrification on the original Black residents, homes, businesses, places of worship, parks, community, and children.

 Gone are the days when older Black men and women would sit, talking, and laughing on their stoops or porches.
-And those who do still sit out are ignored by the newcomers as if they aren't seen.
-Not a "good-morning!"or "hello!" is uttered to these elders.
+And the newcomers ignore those who still sit out as if they aren't seen.
+Alternatively, the police are called because of the boisterous and cachinnating laughs and conversation.
 I have no idea where the gentlemen who used to host Saturday barbecues on Grays Ferry went.
-Now, there's renovation in an empty shell of a house that was once occupied by Black families.
+Now, repeatedly, there's renovation in an empty shell of a house a Black family once occupied.
 Historically significant Black churches are now high-end apartments that those originally living in the neighborhood cannot afford to rent or purchase.

 This neighborhood is filled with rich Black history and character.
 I aim to preserve the stories of the longtime residents.
 From Grays Ferry to Broad Streets and South Street to Washington Avenue, these stories will capture the unique history of this area.
 I seek to give you a glimpse into the culture and history of this beloved Black Philadelphia neighborhood before it is erased.